xVoidByte/koolo/README.md

 - Go
 - Garble

 Use better_build.bat to build the application.

+-Use "Sorc (Leveling as Fire)" as class.
+It's currently the only working leveling script.
+-Choose "leveling" as enabled run under "Run Settings" -Start your char with lvl 1 as the autoconfig currently works at lvl 1 only.
+Alternatively you can check act1.go for detailed manual config.
+This handling will be enhanced later.

 For more information there's a discord server mentioned below.
 Read the information in the f.a.q. and initial-setup channels.
 The LoD Version 1.13c is pinned in the general channel.